zixi-liu/-/Politics/Hillbilly-Elergy/README.md

 The word foray has two primary meanings, depending on context.
 It can refer to an act of exploration or venture into a new area or, more traditionally, a sudden attack or raid.
 - "The company’s foray into electric vehicles marked a new chapter in its history."

+**Catapult**

+Metaphorically, "catapult" means to propel someone or something forward suddenly and forcefully, often leading to rapid progress or success.
+- "Her breakthrough performance catapulted her to stardom overnight."

+**Ostensibly**

+The term "ostensibly" means apparently or seemingly, but often implies that the reality may be different from what is being presented.

+Straightforward:
+- "She is ostensibly working on her report."
+(It seems she is working on her report, but perhaps she's doing something else.)

+Implying Doubt:
+- "The trip was ostensibly for business purposes, but they spent most of their time sightseeing."
+(It appeared to be a business trip, but the real purpose might have been leisure.)

+**embroil**

+The term "embroil" means to become deeply involved in a situation, often one that is complicated, difficult, or contentious.
+- "She got embroiled in office politics despite trying to stay neutral."
+(She became involved in a complex and possibly unpleasant scenario.)

+Synonyms:
+- Entangle

+**barge into**

+The phrase "barge into" means to enter a place, situation, or conversation abruptly, forcefully, or without permission, often in a way that is rude or intrusive.
+- "He barged into the room without knocking."
+(Entered suddenly and without consideration.)

+**stroll by**

+The phrase "stroll by" means to walk past something or someone in a relaxed, leisurely manner.
+It conveys a sense of calm and unhurried movement.
+- "I saw him stroll by the park this morning."

+**relent to**

+The phrase "relent to" means to soften one's stance or attitude and agree to something after initially resisting or opposing it.
+It often implies yielding, giving in, or showing compassion or flexibility.
+- "After hours of negotiation, she finally relented to their demands."

+**slog it out**

+The phrase "slog it out" means to persist through a challenging or difficult situation, often involving hard work, struggle, or prolonged effort, until a resolution or result is achieved.
+It is commonly used to describe situations where determination and endurance are key.
+- "The two teams decided to slog it out on the field until a winner was declared."
+(They fought hard and persisted through the game to determine the outcome.)